The Ultimate Guide to Group Discussion: Types, Skills & Success Secrets

 Task discussion: The members discuss the problem they are supposed to solve as a team.

-Problem-solving discussion: This type of group discussion is based on a specific problem that needs to be solved by the group.
+Problem-solving discussion: This type of GD is based on a specific problem that needs to be solved by the group.

-In a group discussion, the participant has an opportunity to express their views in front of a set of people, and the views of other participants are also expressed.
+A. In a group discussion, the participant has an opportunity to express their views in front of a set of people and the views of other participants are also expressed.

 The group discussion round of an interview process may help a recruiter understand how a candidate might interact and react in a team so as to analyze if they would be a right fit for the organization or the job role.